1988 OTB Open

 The 1988 OTB Open was a combined men's and women's tennis tournament played on outdoor hard courts in Schenectady, New York in the United States that was part of the 1988 Nabisco Grand Prix and of the Category 1 tier of the 1988 WTA Tour.
 It was the second edition of the tournament and ran from July 18 through July 24, 1988.
+Tim Mayotte and Gretchen Magers won the singles titles.